-The Rangers above have a total value of 6, winning this close combat round against the Grenadiers below, who have a total of only 4.
+The Tankodesantniki above have a total value of 5, winning this close combat round against the Grenadiers below, who have a total of only 4.

-In a close combat attack by the Grenadiers above, the Grenadiers, with a total of 4 valor, would win, immobilizing the M10 TD below with its total of 3 valor.
+In a close combat attack by the Grenadiers above, the Grenadiers, with a total of 4 valor, would win, immobilizing the T-34/42 below with its total of 2 valor.

-The M10 TD above has a total close combat value of 10, the Jagdpanzer IV below a total of 12.
-The Jagdpanzer IV would win this close combat.
+The T-34/42 above has a total close combat value of 12, the Jagdpanzer IV below a total of 12 as well.
+The moving player would win this tie.

 CLOSE COMBAT Close combat occurs at the end of one player's orders for the turn after which there are units from both players in the same hex.
 It continues until there are only units from one player remaining in the hex.
 The ordering player chooses which hex is resolved first, and that hex must be fully resolved before moving onto another.
-The moving player wins all ties in the procedure below. - 1 The moving player indicates which unit they will use for the first round of close combat. - (2) The defending player chooses which unit they will use for the first round of close combat.
-Both players reveal their units and any equipment or assets they have attached. - 3 Combat between those two units resolves:
+The moving player wins all ties in the procedure below. - 1 The moving player indicates which unit they will use for the first round of close combat. - 2 The defending player chooses which unit they will use for the first round of close combat.
+Both players reveal their units and any equipment or assets they have attached. - (3) Combat between those two units resolves: